 - choosing an end-loading box instead of a top-loading box (or vice-versa)

 We’ve been doing this for more than thirty-five years; in that time, we’ve learned some tricks to keep costs down.
 We can’t always find a way to get you a lower price, but we’re certainly willing to search for a creative solution.

 Your prices for 100 boxes are great, but you’re less competitive on 1000 boxes.
 Why?

 Most of our machines were custom-built by our founder.
 They’re designed to be set up quickly, but they run at a slow pace.
 This means that our setup times and fees are lower than most other companies, but it takes us longer to produce the boxes once the work has begun.
 As a result, our “sweet spot” for pricing tends to be in the hundreds, not the thousands.

-We find that we’re the best source for small quantity orders (ten boxes, fifty boxes, etc.), a good source for medium quantity orders (up to 1000 boxes), and moderately competitive on large quantities.
-If you want or need more than 2000 boxes, there are other companies better able serve you.
-If you call us, we’ll do our best to point you in the right direction.
+We find that we’re an excellent source for small quantity orders (ten boxes, fifty boxes, etc.), a good source for medium quantity orders (up to 1000 boxes), and moderately competitive on large quantities.
+If you want or need more than 2000 boxes, there are other companies better able to serve you.
+If you contact us, we’ll do our best to point you in the right direction.